 'With so many styles and sizes available, there are myriad of options for introducing the magic of mirrors to your home,' says Lucy St George of Rockett St George.

-Alcove mirrors are less traditional than overmantel mirrors but they have a distinct advantage – or two.
+Alcove mirrors are less traditional way of decorating with mirrors but they have a distinct advantage – or two.
 First, they offer double the wall space for mirrors, so a small, dark living room will feel twice as bright as with a single mirror – and particularly the corner furthest from the window.

 Secondly, they offer the opportunity for table lamps to sit in front the mirrors on console tables, which means that when lit, artificial light has more of a brightening, space-enhancing effect, too.

-Artwork or even an ornate mirror looks fantastic on a mirrored wall.
-It's important to consider the weight of the piece – contacting your glazier for advice or help on drilling through glass is a wise option.
+Doubling up is a great and unusual way for decorating with mirrors.
+Artwork or even an ornate mirror looks fantastic hung on a mirrored wall.
+When creating a mirror for the backdrop of your wall decor ideas, it is important to consider the weight of the piece – contacting your glazier for advice or help on drilling through glass is a wise option.

-A mirrored finish on storage pieces, such as a fitted wardrobe, minimizes its impact on the look and feel of a scheme.
-It helps to create the illusion of spaciousness and is a great way to cheat the narrowing effect
+A mirrored finish the front of fitted wardrobe is a fabulous idea when decorating with mirrors as it minimizes its impact of this large piece on the look and feel of a scheme.
+Decorating with mirrors also helps to create the illusion of spaciousness and is a great way to cheat the narrowing effect.

 This room is a superb example of how antiqued mirror glass can bring drama and atmosphere to a scheme, with panels featuring lightly foxed edges for further authenticity.